kevinwtz404/edge-agent/README.md

 A practical OpenClaw implementation track for secure operational agents.

-Most teams do not fail at pilot ideas.
-They fail at turning approved pilots into controlled, real-world execution. `edge-agent` exists to close that gap.

 ## relationship to adoption-eval
 `adoption-eval` determines whether a workflow pilot should run and under what boundaries.
 `edge-agent` implements that approved pilot as an operational agent pattern.